US shutdown sparks bitter blame game

 Democrats will argue that they had a deal with the president on their bipartisan compromise that included immigration reform - only to have him back away during that fateful obscenity-laden Oval Office meeting last week.
 Republicans will frame this as liberals putting undocumented immigrant protections over military readiness and health insurance for poor kids.

-The blame game began at midnight, and the winner has yet to be decided.
+The winner of the blame game has yet to be decided.
 Generally, the loser in these types of showdowns is the party entering the fight with the lowest popularity - bad news for Mr Trump and the Republicans.

 The good news, for both sides, is that their political bases will be thrilled they are playing hardball.
 Midterm election years, like 2018, tend to encourage this kind of rally-the-base manoeuvres.